Welcome Home

 Go slow.
 Your pet has just experienced a lot of change.
 While it's important to introduce habits like house-training and establish boundaries for acceptable behavior in the home, try not to overwhelm them with more than just the basics of home life in the first few days.

-You'll find a list of tips and strategies for managing common behaviors, training resources, and more on our Resources Page
+You'll find a list of tips and strategies for managing common behaviors, training resources, and more on our Resources Page.

 If you have a post-adoption behavior concern, or you need a little help, call us at 360.693.4746 or email [email protected].

 Adopted Dogs

 During your adoption process, you likely received information about what to expect when you come home with your new dog.
 Things like introducing them to your resident pets, establishing a new routine, and more.
 And you may find that you have more questions!
 Take a look at the links below for more support.
-Or contact our team with any concerns by emailing [email protected]

-Virtual Dog Training with GoodPup
+Virtual Dog Training

-Dogs often learn best in a comfortable, familiar environment.
+Some dogs learn best in a comfortable, familiar environment.
 And we know that pet owners need training options that work for them.
 To help our community of pet owners access training on demand, HSSW has partnered with the professionals at GoodPup to offer comprehensive and accessible one-on-one training with a certified trainer.
 Sessions are entirely virtual and performed through the GoodPup app or website and can be scheduled at your convenience.

 When you register for GoodPup at this link, you'll receive your first week free and 10% off for life.
 And best of all, when you register through the link, GoodPup will make a donation to HSSW.